andrew/ultimate-awesome/README.md

 - [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.
 - [awesome-text-style-transfer](https://github.com/yd1996/awesome-text-style-transfer) - A list of resources about Text Style Transfer.
 - [awesome-turkish-nlp](https://github.com/yusufusta/awesome-turkish-nlp) - A curated list of awesome Turkish language processing libraries, models, resources and datasets.
 The main focus is on open source tools, downloadable data and research papers with code.
-- [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
-- [awesome-autonomous-driving-security-resources](https://github.com/allenpandas/awesome-autonomous-driving-security-resources) - 🚗 A  repository for documenting and exploring the world of autonomous driving safety, featuring a curated collection of research papers, reports, and resource.
 - [awesome-chip](https://github.com/bartjakobs/awesome-chip) - A curated list of awesome CHIP related projects.
 Many of the links are down :(.
 - [awesome-scratch-projects](https://github.com/CodeLabClub/awesome-scratch-projects) - A curated list of awesome scratch projects.
 - [fucking-Awesome-Linux-Software](https://github.com/Correia-jpv/fucking-Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
 With repository stars⭐ and forks🍴.